MicrosoftLearning/AI-102-AIEngineer/Instructions/15-computer-vision.md

 print('Thumbnail saved in.', thumbnail_file_name)
 ```

-2. Save your changes and run the program once for each of the image files in the **images** folder, changing the file name in the **Main** function for each run and opening the **thumbnail.jpg** file that is generated in the same folder as your code file for each image.
+2. Save your changes and run the program once for each of the image files in the **images** folder, opening the **thumbnail.jpg** file that is generated in the same folder as your code file for each image.

 ## More information